 “For shame!” people are probably saying.
 And I’m certain that someone out there is cracking their knuckles in anticipation as they arrange the words of their 300 word rebuttal in their mind.
 Feel more than free.
 After all, you’ve been kind enough to read my opinion, the least I can do is extend the same courtesy to you.

 But before you tell me how amazing this episode is, let me ask you one question.
-If “Rose” is good enough to win viewers over on its own merits, then why does a sizable chunk of Whovians show their friends “Blink” first?
+If “Rose” is good enough to win viewers over on its own merits, then why do I know quite a few Whovians show their friends “Blink” first?

 |I think it's a fair question.|